rafald1/advent_of_code_2022/README.md

 ### [Day 25](https://adventofcode.com/2022/day/25)
 With a little bit of math, I achieved a straightforward solution for converting snafu values to decimal and decimal to snafu.

+### Conclusion
+Tackling the Advent of Code 2022 challenges has been a great way for me to learn.
+Throughout this repository, I've explored various aspects of C++ programming, improved my skills in data structures and algorithms, and experimented with different problem-solving approaches.

+Some puzzles were solved effortlessly, while others required multiple tries to find the proper solution as I encountered many obstacles along the way.
+In the end, this was a very rewarding experience.

+I also used this opportunity to practice basic Git workflow.

+I'm currently in the process of going through the rest of a C++ course.
+It will take me another 12 hours to complete it, and countless more hours of practice.
+I still have to tackle concepts, classes, inheritance, and polymorphism.